lupyuen/nuttx-ox64/README.md

 And U-Boot switches the LED On and Off correctly yay!

-_How do we set GPIO 29 in our NuttX LED Driver?_
+_How to flip the GPIO in our NuttX LED Driver?_

 TODO

-_How did we get the GPIO 29 Bit Definitions?_
+_How did we get the GPIO Bit Definitions?_

 From BL808 Reference Manual Page 119...